Goodie01/wellington-water/README.md

 ![A graph showing a slow, but steady, decline, with a small bump in November of 2023](resources/img.png)

+With more data comes new conclusion.
+The numbers are once again moving away from 3000, this is as a frustrating reversal of a previous trend.

-Overall it appears as though there is a slow, but steady, decline in the over all leak count over the last 3 months.
+~~Overall it appears as though there is a slow, but steady, decline in the over all leak count over the last 3 months.~~

-Wellington Water needs to keep this up for more than 3 months if they want to win any amount of trust.
+~~Wellington Water needs to keep this up for more than 3 months if they want to win any amount of trust.~~

 ## Archiving the reports